 The Best Dog Food For Tamaskans

 These dogs are generally content eating most diets if they are balanced properly.
 Tamaskans are happy eating kibble, wet, or canned food.
 They will also eat raw food if you prefer a more natural approach.

 Some Tamaskans have more dominant wolf genes than others.
 These dogs may do better with a raw diet.

 Adequate nutrition is essential to help prevent hip dysplasia in Tamaskans as a large breed.
 Dog foods for large breeds often contain glucosamine and chondroitin as joint supplements.

-Therefore, Raw Boost Mixers Freeze-Dried Raw Dog Food Topper, Grain-Free Dog Food Topper with Functional Ingredients is A-Z Animals’ Tamaskan food recommendation.
+Therefore, Instinct Freeze Dried Raw Boost Mixers Mobility Support Dog Food Topper is A-Z Animals’ Tamaskan food recommendation.

 This mobility support food’s ingredients include chicken and ground chicken bone, which provides that essential Glucosamine and Chondroitin to keep your Tamaskan happy, healthy, and active.

-The Instinct Raw Boost Mixers product is available on amazon.
+The Instinct Raw Boost Mixers product is available on Chewy or Amazon.